Skip to content

 You can also start a build based on a specific source for some of the virtual machine images.

-For example, if you simply want to build a Microsoft Windows Server 2022 Standard Core, run the following:
+For example, if you simply want to build only Microsoft Windows Server 2022 Standard Core, run the following:

 Initialize the plugins: